 Using Water And Vinegar

 To remove dirt from tile floors, you can use two items: vinegar and the other is water.
 Both of these will help achieve dirt and stench-free and also promote good airing in the house.
 Start by cleaning the floor with a broom or using a vacuum cleaner to do the job.
-It is vital to remove the debris before mopping the floor with water and vinegar solution.
+It is vital to remove the debris before mopping the floor with water and vinegar cleaning solution.
 Next, mix one cup of white vinegar into 2 gallons of warm water.
 Mop down the entire floor with this solution and focus on the areas where there are stains to remove them.

 Removing Tough Stains From Grout